 console.log(response.headers.get('X-My-Header'));

-// Or get both parsed data and raw response
+// Get both the parsed data and the raw response

 const { data: payment, response: raw } = await client.payments